xanzy/xanzy.github.io/projects/chef-guard/configuration/tests_section.md

 ~~~

 #### foodcritic
-The path to the foodcritic binary.
+The path to the Foodcritic binary.
 If you do not want Chef-Guard to execute this test, you should leave this field empty.

 #### rubocop
-The path to the rubocop binary.
+The path to the Rubocop binary.
 If you do not want Chef-Guard to execute this test, you should leave this field empty.